 Presta valves are usually more reliable and allow you to pump your tires to a precise pressure.
 A casual mountain bike rider may not know the required pressure they should be riding at or even notice when the pressure is off.
 But for high-speed cyclists, tire pressure has a significant impact on performance, speed, and riding safety.

-The screw on the tip of the Presta valve allows you to close off the tube at the right pressure and not require a cap.
+The screw on the tip of the Presta valve allows you to close off the tube at the right pressure and does not require a cap.
 This bars an unnoticed puncture or leak during a ride, making the tire hold the pressure you want.

 Schrader vs Presta Valves

 Schrader and Presta are the most common types of bike valves in the market.
 Schrader valves are usually found on bikes with wide rims similar to those found on most automobiles.
 They come with an internal spring that allows inflation while keeping the valve closed.
 You can easily inflate this style with any regular air pump.